vaporyjs/vaporyjs-testrpc/README.md

 * `"seed"`: Use arbitrary data to generate the HD wallet mnemonic to be used.
 * `"total_accounts"`: `number` - Number of accounts to generate at startup.
 * `"fork"`: `string` - Same as `--fork` option above.
 * `"time"`: `Date` - Date that the first block should start.
-Use this feature, along with the `evm_increaseTime` method to test time-dependent code.
+Use this feature, along with the `vvm_increaseTime` method to test time-dependent code.
 * `"locked"`: `boolean` - whether or not accounts are locked by default.
 * `"unlocked_accounts"`: `Array` - array of addresses or address indexes specifying which accounts should be unlocked.